 - Applicants passing this standard will then be ranked according to their total scores at assessment centre.

-- Applicants at the top end of the ranking for written tests will be invited to a half day selection centre (face to face assessment).
+- Applicants at the top end of the ranking for written tests will be invited to a half day selection centre.

 Applicants will make a single electronic application and will be required to state, in preference order, their programmes, or relevant sub programmes, of choice.
 Offers to applicants meeting the minimum required standards at interview will be made according to the final ranking scores in line with expressed preferences until all spaces are filled in all programmes.
 Applicants are advised to think carefully about preferencing.
 Final scores take account of written test scores as well as interview scores.